Understanding ANM

 - 02Explicit divergence detection

-The system must compute, in real time, a measure of disagreement between judges (KL divergence, max-min spread, Jensen-Shannon) and treat large divergence as a first-class security signal — not just a confidence score.
-The cleanest signature of an adversarial attack is that the perturbation succeeds against the targeted judge but produces unusual outputs from the others.
-Divergence is the inverse of stealth.
+The system must compute disagreement between judges in real time (KL divergence, max-min spread, Jensen-Shannon) and treat it as a security signal, not just a confidence score.
+An adversarial attack that succeeds against one judge often produces unusual outputs from the others.
+That disagreement is the useful part.

 - 03Adversarial training of ML judges

-ML judges must be trained with adversarial robustness procedures — not just clean data.
-Documented training procedure and threat model are required.
-Untrained judges are easy to fool individually; robust judges raise the per-judge attacker cost.
+ML judges must be trained with adversarial robustness procedures, not only clean data.
+The procedure and threat model need to be documented.
+An untrained judge remains easy to fool alone; a robust judge raises the attacker's cost.

 - 04Model integrity & watermarking

-Deployed models must be cryptographically signed and verified at load time.
-The verification chain must extend from build artifact through deployment.
-Model substitution and model poisoning are both documented attacks.
-Without provenance, the mediation is meaningless.
+Deployed models must be signed and verified at load time, with a chain that runs from build artifact to deployment.
+Model substitution and poisoning are real attacks.
+Without provenance, mediation loses its value.

 - 05Auditable decision trail

-Every detection decision — per-judge scores, divergence value, applied consequences — must be persisted in a tamper-evident log for post-incident forensics and retraining datasets.
-Robustness without auditability is unprovable to a regulator, an insurer, or a board.
+Every detection decision — per-judge scores, divergence, and action taken — must be kept in a tamper-evident log.
+That matters for forensics, retraining, and audits.
+Robustness that cannot be replayed is hard to defend to a regulator, insurer, or board.

-Ward³ implements all five ANM criteria with the following technical choices.
+Ward³ implements the five criteria through concrete technical choices.

-Three architecturally orthogonal judges.
-A sequence judge (neural learner over per-flow packet windows, attention-pooled), a relational judge (multi-layer graph encoder over src→dst topology in a sliding window), and a rule judge (hand-curated boolean engine of expert invariants).
+The system uses three judges: a sequence judge that observes per-flow packet windows, a relational judge that analyzes src→dst topology in a sliding window, and a rule judge built from expert invariants.

-Adversarial training.
 Both ML judges are trained with gradient-based attack procedures.
-The training procedure, hyperparameters, and threat model are documented and reproducible end to end.
+The threat model, hyperparameters, and training procedure are documented and reproducible.

-Model integrity.
 Each inference artifact is signed at build time and verified at load.
-The model registry is append-only with full provenance: training dataset hash, training run ID, code commit, all linked to a model card.
+The model registry stays append-only and keeps provenance: training dataset hash, run ID, code commit, and a link to the model card.

-Audit trail.
-Every detection decision is persisted to a hash-chained ledger signed with post-quantum primitives.
-The ledger can be replayed to reconstruct any historical decision and to validate the mediator's reasoning to an auditor.
+Every decision is persisted in a hash-chained ledger signed with post-quantum primitives.
+The ledger can be replayed to reconstruct a past decision and explain the mediator's reasoning to an auditor.

 Tier 2 — Tenant (ms).
 The sequence and relational judges run here, along with endpoint process and file judges.
-The mediator computes consensus and divergence.
-Adversarial-robust scoring produces the verdict and the enforcement signal.
+The mediator computes consensus and divergence, then produces the verdict and enforcement signal.

 Tier 3 — Platform (tens of ms, async).
-Cross-host and cross-tenant correlation: endpoint correlation, long-horizon baselines, kill-chain reconstruction, federated threat intel.
-Runs without blocking the hot path — verdicts are emitted at Tier 2 and enriched here.
+The platform enriches decisions through cross-host and cross-tenant correlation: endpoint context, long-horizon baselines, kill-chain reconstruction, and federated threat intel.
+This work does not block the hot path; it enriches verdicts emitted at Tier 2.

-Surfaces.
-Ward³ runs over network flows and endpoint signals (process, file, lateral, credential, tamper) under a single mediator and a single audit ledger.
-This is the path from NDR to XDR without losing the ANM guarantees.
+Ward³ covers network flows and endpoint signals (process, file, lateral movement, credential, tamper) under one mediator and one audit ledger.
+It is a path from NDR toward XDR without giving up the ANM guarantees.

 Part 8 — Performance characteristics

-Evaluated on held-out traffic and on out-of-distribution networks (log formats, attack families, and IoT botnets never seen during training).
-Adversarial robustness measured under gradient-based evasion.
+The results below come from held-out traffic and out-of-distribution networks: log formats, attack families, and IoT botnets never seen during training.
+Adversarial robustness is measured under gradient-based evasion.

-The 3-judge architecture buys +30 to +60 points of detection under adversarial conditions, at the cost of approximately 2× inference latency vs single-model — still well under 10 ms p99 per flow on commodity hardware.
+The three-judge architecture adds +30 to +60 points of detection under adversarial conditions.
+The tradeoff is roughly 2× inference latency compared with a single model, still under 10 ms p99 per flow on commodity hardware.

 | Metric | Single-judge baseline | Ward³ 3-judge mediation |